floppydisk525/MvvmLight_Frame_DesignTime/README.md

 ![alt text][DesignTimeNoPageImage]![alt text][RunTimeWork]

 0.1.1  This release shows a possible solution by using designtime ignore d: in the MainWindow.xaml along with using BOTH the Source and Content properties.
+Inspired by this [stackoverflow question](https://stackoverflow.com/questions/43294210/wpf-show-frames-contentwpf-page-at-design-time-in-idevisual-studio-2017).
 This solution leads to a Question - see issues below...
 One thing to point out about this solution is that no datatemplates were added to App.xaml or the MainView.xaml files.
 Also, no other objects (frame, page or other) are instantiated in the viewmodel or code behind.

 ![alt text][DesignTimePageImageWorksNAVButtons]![alt text][RunTimeWork]